Skip to content

 How to reach the Hel Peninsula without a car in 2026: Polregio trains, water trams, buses, the 216 road traffic problem, base in Jastarnia.

 The Hel Peninsula is one of the most popular Polish Baltic destinations, but reaching it by car has become increasingly painful.
 Multi-hour summer traffic jams on road 216, parking shortages in Hel and Jastarnia, and the sheer length of the peninsula make car travel a stress factor rather than a convenience.
-The good news: the Polregio rail line 213 and complementary water transport make the peninsula entirely accessible without a car.
+The good news: the Polregio rail line 213 and additional water transport make the peninsula entirely accessible without a car.

 This guide explains how to reach Hel by train, water tram or bus, what the 2026 timetables look like, and why a base in Jastarnia eliminates the need for a car entirely.

-Why road 216 is a transport bottleneck
+Why road 216 is a transport chokepoint

 Road 216 (DW216) is the only road link between the mainland (via Wladyslawowo) and Hel at the peninsula's tip.
 The single-track route runs 35 km along the spit, passing through Chalupy, Kuznica, Jastarnia and Jurata.
 In summer weekends - particularly Friday evenings, Saturday mornings and Sunday afternoons - the road becomes one solid traffic jam.